michaelvanstraten/swifty-redis/README.md

 # SwiftyRedis

-SwiftyRedis is a powerful asynchronous Redis library for Swift that simplifies interaction with Redis databases.
-Drawing inspiration from the [redis-rs](https://github.com/redis-rs/redis-rs) Rust crate, SwiftyRedis offers a high-level interface to Redis functionality, while also allowing for low-level flexibility.
-It's designed to enhance your development experience by providing customizable type conversions and leveraging modern async-await patterns.
+SwiftyRedis is a powerful and flexible asynchronous Redis library for Swift, designed to streamline your interaction with Redis databases.
+Drawing inspiration from the [redis-rs](https://github.com/redis-rs/redis-rs) Rust crate, SwiftyRedis offers a high-level interface to Redis functionality while preserving low-level flexibility.
+It is tailored to enhance your development experience by providing customizable type conversions and harnessing modern async-await patterns.

-## Basic Usage
+## Getting Started

 ```swift
 import SwiftyRedis